jakemaz66/Energy-Forecasting/README.md

 - [Facebook Prophet Model](#facebook-prophet-model)

 ## Description
 This data science project focuses on predicting energy consumption from appliances using time series analysis techniques.
 The goal is to develop accurate models that can forecast energy usage based on historical data.
+From this, appliance usage can be tailored to predicted ranges and costs can be derived.
+Code was inspired by Marco Peixeiro in his Udemy course 'Applied Time Series Analysis in Python'

 ## Data
 The data used in this project consists of historical energy consumption records from appliances.
 It includes information such as timestamps, weather conditions, and various other features that can influence energy usage.
 The dataset is preprocessed and prepared for time series analysis.
 The dataset can be found at the UCI Machine Learning Repository at this link: https://archive.ics.uci.edu/dataset/374/appliances+energy+prediction

 ## Tools and Skills
-To work on this project, you will need:
+Work on this project involved:
 - Python
 - Libraries: TensorFlow, Keras, statsmodels, Prophet
 - Jupyter Notebook or any Python IDE